dmak78/creative-tech-resources/360/README.md

 #### Cinemagraphs.com
 ![Cinemagraph 1](images/gif3.gif)

 Kevin Burg and Jamie Beck are a photographers that have been traveling the world for very large clients, taking some amazing photographs, and bringing them to life utilizing subtle movements with the stillness of the photograph.
-Almost unnoticable at times, the movement provides an interesting juxtaposition against the static image the movements exists within.
+Almost unnoticeable at times, the movement provides an interesting juxtaposition against the static image the movements exists within.
 Check out their work here: [cinemagraphs.com](http://cinemagraphs.com/)

 ### GIF Art

 #### REED+RADER
 ![REED+RADER Heads](images/gif1.gif)

 Pamela Reed and Matthew Rader, known as [REED+RADER](http://reedandrader.com/) are a couple of friends of mine that are, in my my opinion, pushing the boundaries of the moving image in a bright and unique way, unlike anything I have ever seen.
-Through integration of unique hair and makeup, set designs, multi-angle still phototography, video, 3D game engines, and more, these two very interesting people have swiftly become a highly sought after production team for large fashion and entertainment clients.
+Through integration of unique hair and makeup, set designs, multi-angle still photography, video, 3D game engines, and more, these two very interesting people have swiftly become a highly sought after production team for large fashion and entertainment clients.
 For example, you may have seen their [recent promos for the MTV Music Awards featuring Miley Cyrus](http://reedandrader.com/mtvvmas.html#content) ( and her cat ):

 ![REED+RADER MTV Music Awards](images/gif2.gif)

 ### So What Do GIFs, Chronopanoramas, and Cinemagraphs Have to Do With VR?!
-Playing with time and movement, playing with perspective and mixed imagery, creative uses of cameras to create panaormas whilst also creating an interesting aesthetic: these are all reason I think these are important to the creation of VR experiences.
+Playing with time and movement, playing with perspective and mixed imagery, creative uses of cameras to create panoramas whilst also creating an interesting aesthetic: these are all reason I think these are important to the creation of VR experiences.

-Any panaroma can be turned into an environment, cubemap, and/or skybox within 3D game engines, WebGL, openGL, etc. Creating panaroma with chronopanaorma would provide an intersting 'place' to visit within VR which play with time and expectation.
+Any panorama can be turned into an environment, cubemap, and/or skybox within 3D game engines, WebGL, openGL, etc. Creating panorama with chronopanaorma would provide an interesting 'place' to visit within VR which play with time and expectation.
 With the addition of mixed media and cinemagraphic techniques, these concepts seem to provide an interesting foundation for storytelling in a way no one has experienced before in immersive applications.

+In addition, Chronopanorama and Cinemagraphs could be captured with pairs of cameras creating an additional immersive element with stereoscopy, that is, instead of having simply being surrounded by a flat panorama in a VR experience, if the panorama itself was stereoscopic it would provide an additional layer of depth for the scene.
+See the 5 sided DIY GoPro VR Rig on this page as it illustrates the setup for a pairs of cameras on each side, which provides a panorama as well as a stero images for each piece of the panorama.

 ## DIY 360 Rigs